kekyo/chibicc-cil-toolchain/README.md

   -h, --help        Show this help
 ```

+* The actual command name for chibild is `cil-ecma-chibild`, as are chibiar and chibias.
+  This naming convention is analogous to GNU binutils.
 * chibild assembles multiple input files (objects '*.o' and CIL sources '*.s')
   pointed out on the command line into a single .NET assembly.
 * The reference library name `-l` is evaluated from the beginning, including the archive file path ('*.a').